ga-chicago/wdi-10-sinatra-activerecord-fullstack-lab/README.md

 ### 18. Make the parts: views and a controller with dummy routes.

 Don't worry about making the login actually work yet, just make sure everything is set up first, as we've done above with items.
-Routes exist, and just send back JSON.
+Routes exist, and just send back JSON. **NOTE: ALL CONTROLLERS (except ApplicationController) IN A SINATRA APP INHERIT FROM APPLICATION CONTROLLER.**

 <details>